-A. The workweek shall normally consist of forty (40) hours within four (4) consecutive days.
+- A. The workweek shall normally consist of thirty-seven and one-half (37.5) forty (40) hours within four (4) consecutive days.
 No single day may be scheduled to exceed ten (10) hours.
-Specific written schedules shall be established by the Supervisor in writing for each individual, with either a one (1) hour or one-half

-(0.5) hour lunch break.

-- B. A designated holiday normally shall be observed on the calendar day on which it falls.
-It is agreed that during a week in which a holiday falls, the workday on which the holiday is observed shall be scheduled as a eight (8) hour day and the remaining three (3) workdays shall be ten (10) hours each.
-At the employee's request and business permitting, the difference between the hours the employee is scheduled to work and eight (8) hours may: - 1. be added to/subtracted from other days within the workweek; or - 2. be taken as Personal Leave in order to maintain the established schedule.
+Specific written schedules shall be established by the Supervisor in writing for each individual, with either a one (1) hour or one-half (0.5) hour lunch break. - B. A designated holiday normally shall be observed on the calendar day on which it falls.
+It is agreed that during a week in which a holiday falls, the workday on which the holiday is observed shall be scheduled as a seven and one half (7.5)eight (8) hour day and the remaining three (3) workdays shall be ten (10) hours each.
+At the employee's request and business permitting, the difference between the hours the employee is scheduled to work and seven and one half (7.5)eight (8) hours may: